 - 3.1 The network hierarchy of Primary, Secondary and Other is described in full in 3.1 of the appended Winter Maintenance Policy, as are the target treatment times. - 3.2 The target treatment times are based on frost, ice and light snow.
-During extensive snow, freezing rain or sheet ice conditions treatment will take longer and may be limited initially to the Primary network. - 3.3 The lengths of each priority within the Skye, Ross and Cromarty area are as follows:
+During extensive snow, freezing rain or sheet ice conditions treatment will take longer and may be limited initially to the Primary network. - 3.3 The lengths of each priority within the Inverness Area are as follows: